Mohaziz101/favorite-cmd-commands/README.md

 <p>The git pull command is used to fetch and download content from a remote repository<br> and immediately update the local repository to match that content.</p>

 <h3>3-git push</h3>
-<p>The git add command adds a change in the working directory to the staging area. <br>It tells Git that you want to include updates to a particular file in the next commit.</p>git add
+<p>The git add command adds a change in the working directory to the staging area. <br>It tells Git that you want to include updates to a particular file in the next commit.</p>